stacksfoundation/stacksstatus/README.md

 - PostgreSQL is a **required** dependency with a [Stacks Blockchain API](https://github.com/hirosystems/stacks-blockchain-api) instance writing chainstate data.
   - https://github.com/hirosystems/stacks-blockchain-api?tab=readme-ov-file#quick-start
+- [Vercel cron](https://vercel.com/docs/cron-jobs) is used for updating mempool txs

 ### Clone this repo and enter its directory